 It must be possible to clean the entire length of flue.
 In some installations it may be necessary to fit a cleaning door in the chimney.

-If from experience it is decided there is excessive "draw" in the chimney and a draught stabilizer is fitted to the flue pipe or chimney in the same room as the appliance extra permanent air entry opening must be provided, see building regulations 2010 Document J.
+If from experience it is decided there is excessive "draw" in the chimney and a draught stabilizer is fitted to the flue pipe or chimney in the same room as the appliance extra permanent air entry opening may be needed.
+See building regulations 2010 document J.